Karimi-Lab/inucs/README.md

 |      | ch1    | 50182 | ch1    | 50446 | -       | +       |      |
 |      | ...    |       |        |       |         |         |      |

-As discussed in the [Scalability](#35-scalability) section below, in order to reduce the amount of data in RAM at any given time, we first break down the interaction pairs input file into chunks based on chromosomes and four orientations (strands ++, --, +-, -+).
+As discussed in the [Scalability](#35-scalability) section below, in order to reduce the amount of data in RAM at any given time, we first break down the interaction pairs input file into smaller chunks based on chromosomes and four orientations (strands ++, --, +-, -+).
 That means, when handling any given chunk of data, we will be dealing with only one chromosome (i.e., `chrom1==chrom2`), and one orientation.
-This means that we can further ignore the strands columns above and only work the following columns instead, with one added column, interact_id as an integer id for each interaction pair:
+This means that we can further ignore the strands columns above and only work the following columns instead, with one added column, `interact_id` as an integer id for each interaction pair:

 | interact_id | chrom1 | pos1  | chrom2 | pos2  |
 | ----------- | ------ | ----- | ------ | ----- |